Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 It will take about four to five hours to implement this solution if you have all the required software/resources ready to use.

-## Architecture (Changes Needed)
+## Architecture
 ![](Figures/SolutionArchitecture.png)

 The figure above shows the overall architecture of the Retail Price Optimization solution.
 Here is the explanation :

-- **Data Sources** : The solution uses a python application for generating simulated retail data.
-This application runs on Spark (not distributed) and writes the raw data on Azure Blob Storage.
+- **Data Sources** : The solution uses a Web Job for generating simulated retail data.
+This application runs on Azure Web Apps and writes the raw data on Azure Data Lake Store.

-- **Ingest** : Raw data is copied from Azure Blob Storage to Azure Data Lake Storage, which is the Big Data storage in this solution

-- **Prepare** : A Spark job reads the raw data from Azure Data Lake Storage and process/prepare it for the next steps
+- **Ingest** and **Prepare** : A Spark job reads the raw data from Azure Data Lake Storage and processes/prepares it for the next steps

 - **Analyze** : It has two parts :
   - First Spark Job uses the processed data to train the Retail Demand Forecasting model